nrw-digital/week-notes/en/updates/_posts/2023-01-20-week-notes.md

 author: Laura and James
 ---

-It feels like the rain has dominated the news for the last couple of weeks, so it feels only appropriate to write about it in our weeknotes too.
+The rain has dominated the news for the last couple of weeks, so it feels only appropriate to write about it in our weeknotes too.

 When heavy rain is in the news we see a surge of traffic on our website.
 People want to: